mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 This takes care of the problem of the training signal, but we still need to solve a more important issue.
 How do we approximate the log-likelihood?
 A natural answer would be by sampling the generator, however that's not a good idea.

 As an analogy for what's going on here let's picture the following: You and a friend each have a deck of cards.
 Normally you would use these decks for some very elaborate card game.
-Each of your cards have all sort of complicated effects on the behavior of the game.
+Each of your cards has all sorts of complicated effects on the behavior of the game.
 Your friend's cards don't need to be the same as yours, although you may have some cards in common or with similar behavior.
 So, your friend picks ten random cards from her deck and shows them to you[^5].  *How likely are you to get something like this?* How can you estimate this efficiently?

-A possible approach is taking a bunch of one card samples from your deck.
+A possible approach is taking a bunch of one-card samples from your deck.
 With this, you can estimate the probability of getting each of the individual cards from your friend’s hand (or something similar).
 Then you can combine the results by multiplying the probabilities, and you are done.
 Notice that your sampling procedure involves picking cards at random from a large deck and counting the appearances of things you were looking for.
 The downside with this method is that it is going to be really inefficient provided that the deck has enough diversity. *Estimating the probability of a rare event by sampling is hard because, well, because it’s rare.*

-Ideally we would like to sample from a distribution such that the event whose probability we are trying to approximate is a fairly common one.
+Ideally, we would like to sample from a distribution such that the event whose probability we are trying to approximate is a fairly common one.
 That’s the main idea.
 We would like to sample from a (hopefully) “easier” distribution.
 Of course, if we don't use the original distribution then our estimated probabilities are not going to match exactly with the ones we truly want.
 We are gaining some efficiency but at the cost of having a biased estimate

 Going back to our problem, we want to estimate the probability of observing dataset sample $$x$$ when sampling the generator.